'We Want No Part Of It': Airlines Say Flights Are Not For Separating Families

 Seated in the Oval Office on Wednesday, flanked by his vice president and secretary of homeland security, President Trump walked back an administration practice that has separated more than 2,300 children from their parents along the border.

-Earlier in the day, several major U.S. airlines had made their positions on the most controversial facet of Trump's "zero-tolerance" policy abundantly clear: "We want no part of it."
+Earlier in the day, several major U.S. airlines had made their positions on the most controversial facet of Trump's "zero tolerance" policy abundantly clear: "We want no part of it."

 That's how United CEO Oscar Munoz concluded his statement — one of several released Wednesday by major airlines asking the Department of Homeland Security to refrain from using their flights to transport migrant children.